Frequently asked questions about Electric Vehicles

 You can only buy FCEVs in areas with hydrogen fueling stations.
 Currently, most fueling stations are in Los Angeles and the Bay Area.
 Fueling stations are coming soon to the New York City, Connecticut, and Boston areas as well.

 We hope so!
-RCEA is currently working on a grant from the California Energy Commission to identify sites for hydrogen fueling stations along the Interstate 5 corridor.
+In 2017 RCEA worked on a grant from the California Energy Commission to identify sites for hydrogen fueling stations along the Interstate 5 corridor.
 Redding and Eureka have been identified as priority sites for near-term station development.

 33% of hydrogen in California must be produced via renewable energy, but steam methane reformation is another common production method.